Research

 Recently, Ellinger installed an AMPS into the new uptown offices of Gresham Smith design firm, where it will provide an opportunity to research its performance.

-Professor of Digital Media Heather D. Freeman has been awarded a major grant from the National Endowment for the Humanities to produce her podcast, Magic in the United States: 400 Years of Magical Beliefs, Practices, and Cultural Conflicts.
+Professor of Digital Media Heather D. Freeman was awarded a major grant from the National Endowment for the Humanities to produce her podcast, Magic in the United States: 400 Years of Magical Beliefs, Practices, and Cultural Conflicts.

-The $389,000 grant will fund the production of three seasons of the podcast, which will explore how magical beliefs and practices have evolved in the U.S. from the 1600s to the present.
-The podcast will be marketed and distributed by Public Radio International (PRX) and made available for free through all major podcast outlets.
+The $389,000 grant has funded the production of three seasons of the podcast, which explores how magical beliefs and practices have evolved in the U.S. from the 1600s to the present.
+The podcast was marketed and distributed by Public Radio International (PRX) and made available for free through all major podcast outlets.

 The Nouveau Sud Circus Project, founded and directed by Associate Professor of Theatre CarlosAlexis Cruz, explores topics of social and political importance through community engaged research and circus arts.
 Funded by a New England Foundation for the Arts (NEFA) Creation and Touring Grant, Nouveau Sud began touring La Bestia, which addresses immigration and migration in the U.S., in summer 2023.
 Cruz has also begun to develop new work investigating gun violence, Violenza, funded by a Cultural Visions Grant from the Arts & Science Council.